Search Ask the Dietitian

 For example, if you (at 140 pounds) played basketball for 1 hour you would need an additional 147 to 286 calories per hour depending on whether you play recreational or competitively.

-I am 29 yr. old.
-I am 5 ft and 4 inches tall and weigh 107 pounds, in general my built is small.
+I am 29 years old.
+I am 5 feet and 4 inches tall and weigh 107 pounds, in general my built is small.
 I exercise for an hour everyday, usually aerobic and a little weights.
 Recently, I went for a fitness test and was tested with 28.4% body fat at.
 This is surprising as I don't look overweight.
 The fitness instructor advised that I lose 10 pounds of weight and reduce my body fat percentage to less than 20%.
 I eat moderately and I avoid dairy products, fast foods and fat.
 I am very careful about food and never drink alcohol or smoke.
 I am not a meat eater and I eat a lot of fruits, vegetables and rice.
 I think I lack protein in my diet and I have just started eating egg whites.
 The test results have really surprised me.
 Where am I going wrong and how can I correct this?

 First, I would question the results of the body fat test you had.
 Body fat can be assessed with calipers, electrical impedance or underwater weighing.
 All have inherent errors.